textileio/community/docs/buckets/permissions.md

 #### Create a new Bucket shared with an Org

-The default bucket command is simply `buck`, because it's two letters less to type each time.
-If you prefer, you can still type `bucket`
+The default bucket command is simply `buck` because it's two letters less to type each time.
+If you prefer, you can still type `bucket`.

 ```bash
 mkdir launchpad